I haven't eaten anything today..

 Psychotherapy, also called counseling or talk therapy, can help you understand panic attacks and panic disorder and how to cope with them.
 The main type of psychotherapy used to treat panic attacks and panic disorder is cognitive behavioral therapy.
 Your doctor also may recommend a type of psychotherapy called psycho dynamic psychotherapy.

-• Cognitive behavioral therapy.
+- Cognitive behavioral therapy.
 Cognitive behavioral therapy can help you change thinking (cognitive) patterns that trigger your fears and panic attacks.
 It can also help you change the way you react (behave) to anxious or fearful situations.
 During therapy sessions, you learn to recognize things that trigger your panic attacks or make them worse, such as specific thoughts or situations.
 You also learn ways to cope with the anxiety and physical symptoms associated with panic attacks.

 These may include breathing and relaxation techniques.
 In addition, working carefully with your therapist, you may re-create the symptoms of panic attacks in the safety of his or her office.
 This is an important step because it can help you learn to control and master the symptoms so that they don't continue to be a source of intense fear.
-Doing this can also help you overcome fear of certain situations that you may avoid, such as crowded malls or driving.
+Doing this can also help you overcome fear of certain situations that you may avoid, such as crowded malls or driving. - Psycho dynamic psychotherapy.
+Psycho dynamic psychotherapy focuses on increasing your awareness of your unconscious thoughts and behaviors.
+Unlike cognitive behavioral therapy, this approach doesn't intentionally re-create panic symptoms.
+Instead, your therapist helps you investigate your mind to identify internal emotional conflict that may play a role in your panic and avoidance reactions.

 Based on your findings, your therapist will help you develop healthier ways to respond to conflict.
 Early study results suggest that psycho dynamic psychotherapy focused on panic reactions may be an effective short-term treatment option for panic disorder.
 More research is needed to fully understand how this type of therapy compares with other treatments for panic disorder.